mindspore-ai/docs/tutorials/training/source_en/advanced_use/dump_in_graph_mode.md

         Take the Dump result of a simple network as an example: `Add.Default_Add-op1.2.161243956333802`, where `Add` is `{op_type}`, `Default_Add-op1` is `{op_name}`, and `2` is `{task_id' }`, `161243956333802` is `{timestamp}`.

-    2. Parse the dumped file using `msaccucmp.pyc` provied in the run package.
+    2. Parse the dumped file using `msaccucmp.py` provied in the run package.
 You can find it through the find command:

         ```bash
-        find ${run_path} -name "msaccucmp.pyc"
+        find ${run_path} -name "msaccucmp.py"
         ```

         - `run_path`: The installation path of the run package.